Eltisley: Landmarks

 Two plaques in the churchyard's lych gate commemorate Eltisley men who were killed in the First and Second World Wars.

+The archeological potential of Eltisley was the subject of a 2002 study.
+The report concluded that the likelihood of finding relevant remains in Eltisley was 'low' for pre-medieval periods, but 'high' for medieval and later periods.

 Some 17 buildings and constructions in Eltisley are listed, including a red telephone box, a village pump and a mile stone on the St Ives road.

 Religious sites

-By around 1230, Eltisley parish church was dedicated to St Pandionia (or Pandwyna), who was said to have been a nun in the parish in the 10th century.
+By around 1230, Eltisley parish church was dedicated to Saint Pandionia (or Pandwyna), who was said to have been a nun in the parish in the 10th century.
 Robert Palmer, vicar in 1575, destroyed a well in the churchyard where St Pandionia's body was meant to have been buried originally (in 1576 he was accused of taking church paving for his own use, permitting the vicarage to be used as an ale-house and playing cards when he should have been in church).
 Her body was said to have been reburied in the church in 1344 and the dedication to St John the Baptist was added later.

+In about 1645, Henry Denne, the Puritan Baptist cleric, was appointed vicar of Eltisley, and became an influential figure wishing for further reformation in the Church of England.

 The oldest part of the current building, the aisled nave, dates from around 1200.
 The tower and spire were probably built around the 15th century.
 Robert Palmer may have defaced some monumental effigies during his incumbency and in 1644, William Dowsing destroyed a St Christopher.
 A strong gust of wind blew out the north window of the chapel in the 17th century and the whole north-west corner was rebuilt in the early 17th century.
 In 1878, £1,000 was spent on restoring the whole church.
 It is a Grade II* listed building.

 In 1835 a Wesleyan Methodist chapel was constructed; in 1851 the congregation numbered 120 and 45 children came to Sunday school.
 In 1901 it could hold 140 people but was sold in 1964.
 A Primitive Methodist chapel was built near the green in 1846 and was still in use in 1968.
 In 1897, the vicar estimated that 40 out of 90 households in the parish were dissenters.